AdamEssenmacher/MemoryToolkit.Maui/README.md

 ## Using GCMonitoredApplication for automatic instrumentation

-The toolkit includes an Application subclass `GCMonitoredApplication` which will monitor your MAUI app for common navigation events and call `GCCollectionMonitor.ForceCollectionAsync(..)` automatically.
-Navigation in MAUI apps isn't standardized, so this might not cover all of your nav events.
-In those cases, it is left to you to call `GCCollectionMonitor.ForceCollectionAsync(..)` where appropriate.

-Note that automatic instrumentation will **not** work for Shell apps.
-I'll accept any PRs to include it.
+The toolkit includes an Application subclass `GCMonitoredApplication`, which is used to get instrument automatic leak detection.
+This library will probably move away from an Application base class in the future, but for now it's a holdover from earlier iterations where monitoring relied on monitoring for navigation events.

 To use, modify your App.xaml like: